 Brian Tallerico has covered television, film, video games, Blu-ray/DVD, interviews, and entertainment news for over a decade online, on radio, and in print.

-Tallerico is the Assistant Editor of RogerEbert.com.
-In addition, he is the Editor of Magill's Cinema Annual, a weekly guest on WGN-AM Radio 720, writes the PlayStation Guide for About.com, and freelancer for Film Threat, FearNet, and more.
-He also serves as Vice President of the Chicago Film Critics Association and co-produced the First Annual Chicago Critics Film Festival.
+Tallerico is the Content Editor of RogerEbert.com.
+In addition, he is the Editor of Magill's Cinema Annual, a weekly guest on WGN-AM Radio 720, writes the PlayStation Guide for About.com, and freelances for Film Threat, FearNet, and more.
+He also serves as Vice President of the Chicago Film Critics Association and co-produces the Chicago Critics Film Festival.
 You can follow him on Twitter @Brian_Tallerico.
 Read his answers to our Movie Love Questionnaire here.